 A Telegraphic Transfer, also known as Telex Transfer, is a phrase that has been historically used to describe a method of transferring money overseas electronically.
 Telex Transfer, sometimes abbreviated as ‘TT’, translated as being a ‘cable’ message going from one bank into a different bank.

-*New Customers only.
-Deposit and wager £10 within 7 days of opening new account. £70 bonus = 1x £10 Free Sports Bet, 2x £20 + 2x £10 Casino Bonuses for selected games with up to 60x wagering applicable.
+New Customers only.
+Deposit and wager £10 within 7 days of opening new account. £90 bonus = 1 x £15 bonus, 2 x £20 bonus and 1x £25 bonus (for selected games, up to 60x wagering applicable) + 1 x £10 Price It Up Free Bet.
+Bonuses expire 3 days after crediting.
 Credit and Debit cards only.
 Geographical Restrictions and T&Cs Apply, see below.
 Please Gamble Responsibly

 (18+ only, T&Cs apply, please gamble responsibly) More info

 *New Customers only.
 Deposit and place a £5 qualifying bet at odds of 2.00 or greater within 7 days of opening a new account; excludes cashed out bets.
-Receive 2x £10 Free Football Bets, valid on set events only (1 at odds 2.00 or greater), expires in 7 days, plus a £10 Casino Bonus, expires in days (18+, new players only, begambleaware.org)
+Receive 2x £10 Free Football Bets, valid on set events only (1 at odds 2.00 or greater), expires in 7 days, plus a £10 Casino Bonus, expires in 7 days.
+Wager the Casino Bonus 40x to withdraw winnings.
+Credit or Debit card only.
+Geographical Restrictions.
+T&Cs Apply, See Below.

 Today the term Telegraphic Transfer is described as being a CHAPS money transfer for transactions made on UK soil and as a SWIFT payment method for transferring money overseas.
 The phrase is also used as a description for alternative electronic money transfers and even, not correctly, for every day, routine methods of payments, including SEPA transfers, Faster Payment Services and Bankers Automated Clearing Services (BACS).